emacs-mirror/emacs/mps/manual/source/topic/arena.rst

                                    size_t size)

-    ``size`` is the initial amount of virtual address space, in :term:`bytes <byte (1)>`, that the arena will reserve (this space is initially reserved so that the arena can subsequently use it without interference from other parts of the program, but most of it is not committed, so it don't require any RAM or backing store).
+    ``size`` is the initial amount of virtual address space, in :term:`bytes (1)`, that the arena will reserve (this space is initially reserved so that the arena can subsequently use it without interference from other parts of the program, but most of it is not committed, so it don't require any RAM or backing store).
 The arena may allocate more virtual address space beyond